JonyferBlack/street_bee/README.md

 ### Usage

 If you want just check pretrained models
   * Open "StreetBee.Pipeline.ipynb".
-For better expirience use [VS Code\Jupyter Notebook]
+For better expirience use [Jupyter Notebook\VS Code]

 -------------------------